alliedvision/VmbPy/README.md

 ```
 </details>

-### `run_tests.py`
+### `Tests/__main__.py`

+The `Tests` directory contains a file named `__main__.py`.
+This file can be used to execute the
-The provided helper script `run_tests.py` may also be used to execute the test suite.
-In addition to
+directory as if it was a single python script to execute the test suite.
+In addition to the test
-the test cases, it also executes `flake8`, `mypy`, and `coverage`.
+cases, it also executes `flake8`, `mypy`, and `coverage`.
 These additional tools need to be
 installed in the used Python environment.
 For convenience they are grouped as an optional dependency
 of VmbPy with the name `test` that can be added to the `pip install` command used to install VmbPy.

-`run_tests.py` provides a helpful command line interface that can be used to configure which tests
+`Tests/__main__.py` provides a helpful command line interface that can be used to configure which
-to run and how the output should be structured.
-To get an overview of the available options the
+tests to run and how the output should be structured.
+To get an overview of the available options
-following command can be executed to generate the usage description.
+the following command can be executed to generate the usage description.

 ```
-python run_tests.py -h
+python Tests -h
 ```